-Master's Degree - requires the successful completion of at least 30 semester hours beyond the bachelor's degree.
-(SACSCOC)
+Master's Degree - an award that requires the successful completion of a program of study of at least the full-time equivalent of 1 but not more than 2 academic years of work beyond the bachelor's degree.
+This degree requires the successful completion of at least 30 semester hours beyond the bachelor's degree. (combination of IPEDS and SACSCOC)

-Professional Science Master's Degree - consists of two years of non-thesis academic training in science, mathematics, or technology and contains a professional component that may include internships and cross-training in business, management, regulatory affairs, computer applications, and communications.
+Professional Science Master's Degree - a type of master's degree that consists of two years of non-thesis academic training in science, mathematics, or technology and contains a professional component that may include internships and cross-training in business, management, regulatory affairs, computer applications, and communications.
 The program is designed with the input of one or more employers.

-Postbaccalaureate Certificate - requires completion of an organized program of study beyond the bachelor's level.
+Post-Baccalaureate Certificate - an award that requires completion of an organized program of study beyond the bachelor's degree.
 It is designed for persons who have completed a baccalaureate degree, but does not meet the requirements of a master's degree.
-Even though Teacher Preparation certificate programs may require a bachelor's degree for admission, they are considered subbacalaureate undergraduate programs, and students in these programs are undergraduate students.
 (IPEDS)

-Post-Doctor's Degree-Professional Practice Certificate - provides advanced training and enhances knowledge in important areas of clinical or research specialization and specialty practice for individuals who hold a professional degree.
+Post-Doctor's Degree-Professional Practice Certificate - an award that provides advanced training and enhances knowledge in important areas of clinical or research specialization and specialty practice for individuals who hold a professional degree.

-Post-master's Certificate - requires completion of an organized program beyond the master's degree, but does not meet the requirements of academic degrees at the doctoral level.
+Post-Master's Certificate - an award that requires completion of an organized program beyond the master's degree, but does not meet the requirements of academic degrees at the doctoral level.
 (IPEDS)

-Postsecondary Certificate or Diploma (at least one but fewer than two academic years) - requires completion of an academic program below the baccalaureate degree in at least one but fewer than two full-time equivalent academic years, or is designed for completion in at least 30 but fewer than 60 semester or trimester credit hours, or in at least 45 but less than 90 quarter credit hours, or in at least 900 but less than 1,800 contact or clock hours.
+Postsecondary Certificate or Diploma (at least one but fewer than two academic years) - an award that requires completion of an academic program below the baccalaureate degree in at least one but fewer than two full-time equivalent academic years, or is designed for completion in at least 30 but fewer than 60 semester or trimester credit hours, or in at least 45 but less than 90 quarter credit hours, or in at least 900 but less than 1,800 contact or clock hours.
 (IPEDS)

-Postsecondary Certificate or Diploma (at least two but fewer than four academic years) - requires completion of an academic program below the baccalaureate degree in at least two but fewer than four full-time equivalent academic years, or designed for completion in at least 60 but less than 120 semester or trimester credit hours, or in at least 90 but less than 180 quarter credit hours, or in at least 1,800 but less than 3,600 contact or clock hours.
+Postsecondary Certificate or Diploma (at least two but fewer than four academic years) - an award that requires completion of an academic program below the baccalaureate degree in at least two but fewer than four full-time equivalent academic years, or designed for completion in at least 60 but less than 120 semester or trimester credit hours, or in at least 90 but less than 180 quarter credit hours, or in at least 1,800 but less than 3,600 contact or clock hours.
 (IPEDS)